SynteLang/SynteLang/README.md

 Feedback permitted (see above)
 Groups of operators can be defined, named and instantiated as functions (extensible)
 Useful predefined functions
-Built-in synchronisation operators
+Standalone - built-in sound engine

 This work and associated code is licensed for non-commercial use, see associated [`licence.md`](https://github.com/SynteLang/SynteLang/blob/main/licence.md) file
 © 2022

 For now this document also serves as a specification of the syntə language and may be viewed as a paper on the topic.

 This document has been written to be accessible to the widest audience as a deliberate aim.
-Some prior knowledge of unix-like sytems and sound synthesis will be useful, and you can build up some knowledge about them alongside this document.
+Some prior knowledge of unix-like systems and sound synthesis will be useful, and you can build up some knowledge about them alongside this document.
 Syntə is designed to be both capable as a serious sonic tool and a good entry point for beginners, although inevitably there is a tradeoff and so some patience and learning may be required if you are starting from scratch.

 The ◊ symbol indicates a sentence or section that may need updating in future.